decius999/CleanCodeJN-Generic-Apis/README.md

                                     ifAfterPredicate: response => response.Succeeded)
 ```

-### See the how clean your code will look like in the end
+### This is how clean your code will look like in the end
 ```C#
 public class YourIntegrationCommand(ICommandExecutionContext executionContext)
     : IntegrationCommand<YourIntegrationRequest, Customer>(executionContext)